 The motto of UCP is “Life without Limits” and while we recognize that no one is actually without limits – they should only be those that cannot be removed and never placed by artificial means that are barriers to individual success.
 Every life is precious, every life has value and at UCP of Central Arizona, we will continue to remove obstacles and offer a Life Without Limits to all who pass through our doors.

 UCP OF CENTRAL AZ- THE EARLY YEARS- OVERCOMING OBSTACLES…PART 1

-After the establishment of UCP National in 1949, a small but dedicated group of parents formed UCP of Central Arizona in 1952.
+After the establishment of UCP National in 1949, a small but dedicated group of parents in Phoenix formed UCP of Central Arizona in 1952.
 Their goal: to change Arizona’s perception and treatment of people with cerebral palsy, to create an understanding and accepting society in which their children could lead healthy, productive lives.